beancount/docs/docs/calculating_portolio_returns.md

     ./experiments/returns/compute_returns.py <file.beancount> <config.pbtxt> <output-dir>

-to generate all reports and debugging files.
+to generate all reports and debugging files, where *&lt;config.pbtxt&gt;* is in the format shown in “Configuration” .
 It's a little slow — some performance improvements are possible — but if you supply a list of report names after the final argument, only those investments and reports will be processed, so you can iterate faster that way.
 See flags with `--help` for details, and `config.proto` for the configuration input documentation.

 ### Results Rendered<a id="results-rendered"></a>